flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_task.rst

 ::

       --execFile string               execution file name to be used for generating execution spec of a single task.
       --filter.asc                    Specifies the sorting order.
-By default flytectl sort result in descending order --filter.field-selector string   Specifies the Field selector
+By default flytectl sort result in descending order --filter.fieldSelector string   Specifies the Field selector
       --filter.limit int32            Specifies the limit (default 100)
-      --filter.sort-by string          Specifies which field to sort result by -h, --help                           help for task
+      --filter.sortBy string          Specifies which field to sort results  (default "created_at") -h, --help                          help for task
       --latest                         flag to indicate to fetch the latest version,  version flag will be ignored in this case
       --version string                version of the task to be fetched.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~